-If you wish to assign/transfer the rights of your trademark later on, we charge $200 to draft and customize a trademark assignment document for you and record it with the USPTO, plus a $40 filing fee per trademark.
+If you wish to assign/transfer the rights of your trademark later on, we can record your trademark assignment document with the USPTO.
+The government filing fee is $40 per trademark.

 Question: Should I register my logo or should I register my name in plain text?
 What if I want to trademark both?
 What if my logo has my name in it?

 Answer: Filing both a name/word mark and a logo requires two separate applications.
 It is most important to trademark the name in plain text.

 Question: Do I have to renew my trademark after it’s registered?

 Answer: Between the 5th and 6th year following registration, you have to file a maintenance document with the USPTO to keep your trademark alive.
 Between the 9th and 10th year following registration, you have to file a renewal for your trademark.
 Costs depend on how many classes your trademark has and what basis you registered the trademark under.
 Our form for trademark maintenance and renewal is here.
 We will try to remind you when your maintenance and renewal deadlines are coming up